Cardiff Riverside Branch

 In 1894 the line was upgraded for passenger use, allowing the TVR to extend its existing passenger services, running from Cogan to Clarence Road from 2 April 1894.
-This also allowed connection to the made with the Cardiff Tramways Company system.
+This also allowed connection to be made with the Cardiff Tramways Company system.
 During both World Wars the line was used to transport raw materials and munitions to and from the Curran's works, which became a munitions factory manufacturing shell casings and tank tracks.
 Production of machine gun ammunition continued until the 1960s.

 The line continued to run under British Railways from 1948.
 The passenger service to Clarence Road station closed in March 1964.
 Freight services to the Curran's yard sidings continued until July 1968, when the entire line was closed and quickly taken up.

 The entire spit has been redeveloped, with industry squeezed out between developing office, retail and housing developments.
 Few signs of the former line or its stations exist today.